 In case of split gNB architecture, RACH configuration conflict detection and resolution function is located at the gNB-DU.
 To perform RACH optimisation at gNB-DU, gNB-CU sends the RACH report reported by the UE to gNB-DU via F1AP signalling.
 The gNB-DU signals the PRACH configuration per-cell to gNB-CU.
-The gNB-CU may forward a limited set of neighbour cell's PRACH configurations received from neighbour gNB-CU to the gNB-DU to resolve the configuration conflict.
+The gNB-CU may forward a limited set of neighbour cell's PRACH configurations received from neighbour gNBs and other gNB-DUs to the gNB-DU to resolve the configuration conflict.